There Is No Right or Wrong When it Comes to Grief

 “When she died, I actually felt relief.
 Then other feelings began to appear.
 I felt angry at her for the way she treated me all those years!
 Then I felt guilty that I could not make things right with her.
 Lately, I’ve felt like a black hole has opened around me and I'm not sure how to get myself out of it.

 “I thought I’d feel better after she died.
 Instead, I feel empty and ashamed.
 I wish I could go to a support group and talk, but I’m afraid I’d hear how wonderful other mothers were and I’d just feel worse.”

 Grief can be very hard when you lose someone close to you.
 But it can be even more challenging when your relationship with someone who died was strained or, worse, non-existent.
 You might isolate yourself from others, afraid to share the range of emotions you feel.

 - Perhaps you feel guilty because you longed for relief from caregiving.

-- Maybe others don’t know what your relationship was like, and you can’t tell them.
+- Maybe others do not know what your relationship was like, and you cannot tell them.